ricsanfre/pi-cluster/docs/_docs/traefik.md

 To avoid this, the access log default configuration must be changed to write logs to a specific file `/data/access.log` (`--accesslog.filepath`), adding to traekik deployment a sidecar container to tail on the access.log file.
 This container will print access.log to `stdout` but not missing it with the rest of logs.

 Default access format need to be changed as well to use JSON format (`--accesslog.format=json`).
-That way those logs will be parsed by Fluentbit and log JSON payload automatically decoded extracting all fields from the log.
+That way those logs can be further parsed by Fluentbit and log JSON payload automatically decoded extracting all fields from the log.
 See Fluentbit's Kubernetes Filter `MergeLog` configuration option in the [documentation](https://docs.fluentbit.io/manual/pipeline/filters/kubernetes).

 Following Traefik helm chart values need to be provided: